Durrell, Lawrence. The Alexandria Quartet. Faber and Faber, London, 1962. F;4/18.

 … I remember this quote (not verbatim) from 50 years ago, as well as another one, concerning a similar theme here, the sharp contrast between daily reality and the imagination: “… a prostitute may be unaware that her client is a poet who will immortalize her in a sonnet she will never read.”
 Full many a gem.

 Balthazar, the second of the quartet, struck me this time as wildly comical, like some of Henry Miller’s writing and of characters in David Foster Wallace’s Infinite Jest.
 Scobie is a ridiculous but still at times serious character that Darley can barely keep a straight face around.
 He’s a retired cop turned spy (making much of completely trivial espionage), who cross-dresses secretly and owns a parrot that recites Muslim liturgy and makes farting sounds, getting Scobie in physical trouble once in a bar he wasn’t aware was run and populated by Muslims.
-He describes in great detail and offers as seriously delicious a horrifying “mock whiskey” out of his bathtub.
+He describes in great detail and offers as seriously delicious “mock whiskey” out of his bathtub.
 Funnier than it sounds…

 I’m not sure if I will go back and finish Balthazar, or even carry on to the other two books.
 I seem to be a bit preoccupied with the 1960s right now, looking into political events and some of the literary criticism that dominated English lit scholars when I was studying it.

 What a surprise after finally getting into medical school and spending five years memorizing to surface into some sort of normal life and, picking up periodicals and social science nonfiction again, realize how strangely things had developed.
-University arts academics that were just in the 60s waking up to what seemed to be an exciting left-of-centre alternative to the conventional life view of post-war adults had, by 1980, instead of leaving the left-right dichotomy behind and moving on with legitimate study and understanding of art and culture, gone off a completely wacko deep end into the kind of political correctness the strange excesses of which we are just now beginning to see the absurdity of.
+University arts academics that were just in the 60s waking up to what seemed to be an exciting left-of-centre alternative to the conventional life view of post-war adults had, by 1980, instead of leaving the left-right dichotomy behind and moving on with legitimate study and understanding of art and culture, gone off a completely wacko deep end into the kind of political correctness the strange excesses which we are just now beginning to see the absurdity of.
 Deconstruction and other apparently serious theories were what this was all about superficially, but a terrible destructive bastardizing of reasonable liberal thinking was what it seemed to produce.